microsoft/Deep3DFaceReconstruction/readme.md

-This is a python implementation of the following paper:
+This is a tensorflow implementation of the following paper:

 Y. Deng, J. Yang, S. Xu, D. Chen, Y. Jia, and X. Tong, [Accurate 3D Face Reconstruction with Weakly-Supervised Learning: From Single Image to Image Set](https://arxiv.org/abs/1903.08527), IEEE Computer Vision and Pattern Recognition Workshop (CVPRW) on Analysis and Modeling of Faces and Gestures (AMFG), 2019. (**_Best Paper Award!_**)